damianhakert/damianhakert.github.io/source/handbook/support_and_development_process/index.md

 ## Bug process

-* Make sure it looks like bug - otherwise ping one of developers (Valery, Marin) to confirm
+* Make sure it looks like bug - otherwise ping one of the developers to confirm.

 * Reproduce bug